abdullah-w-21/Visualise-View-Embeddings/Readme.md

 5. **Raw Embeddings**:
    - The raw embeddings for each word are printed to the console.
 This shows the high-dimensional vector representation of each word.

+**NOTE: We can play around with matplotlib to plot 3d visualisation and remove the tsne dimensionality reduction to see embeddings more emmersively.**